 Florida’s Collaborative Law Process Act, section 61.56, Florida Statutes, took effect July 1, 2017.
-On May 18, 2017, the Supreme Court of Florida adopted a new Florida Family Law Rule 12.745 and Rule 4-1.19, Rules Regulating the Florida Bar.
+On May 18, 2017, the Supreme Court of Florida adopted Florida Family Law Rule of Procedure 12.745 and Rule 4-1.19, Rules Regulating the Florida Bar.

-(3) alternatives to the collaborative law process;
+(3) alternatives to collaborative (including do-it-yourself, mediation, or litigation);

-Read the Supreme Court of Florida’s opinion adopting the new rules at In Re Amendments to Rule Regulating Florida Bar 4-1.19, 218 So.
+Read the Supreme Court of Florida’s opinion adopting the collaborative rules at In Re Amendments to Rule Regulating Florida Bar 4-1.19, 218 So.
 3d 440 (Fla.
-May 18, 2017) and amended January 4, 2019, effective March 5, 2019 at In Re Amendments to Rule Regulating Florida Bar – Biennial Petition, Case No. SC18-1683 (Fla.
+May 18, 2017) and amended January 4, 2019, effective March 5, 2019 at In Re Amendments to Rule Regulating Florida Bar – Biennial Petition, 267 So.
+3d 891 (Fla.
 January 4, 2019)